gayaneghazaryan-dot/svd-image-analysis/README.md

 If you use this toolkit, please cite:

 > **Ghazaryan, G., & Ghazaryan, A. (2025).**
-> *Singular Value Decomposition in Image Processing and Data Analysis: Theory, Algorithms, and Reproducible Experiments.*
+> *On the Theory and Application of Singular Value Decomposition in Image Processing and Data Analysis.*
 > *Mathematical Problems of Computer Science (MPCS).*
 > (DOI will be provided upon publication.)